rated-network/frontend-challenge/README.md

 7. **Styling**:
     - Ensure that the table is neatly styled, ensuring readability.
-    - Add responsiveness so that the table is viewable on mobile devices without horizontal scrolling.
+    - Add responsiveness so that the table is viewable on mobile devices.
     - Feel free to use Rated's color palette as described [here](https://docs.rated.network/brand-resources/rated-brand-guidelines#powered-by-rated-badge)
+    - Feel free to also copy general styling from Rated's website.

-8. **Bonus (Optional)**:
+8. **Testing**:
-    - Hovering over the trust score should display a tooltip with a brief description of what the score means (you can make this up or fetch additional data if the API provides it).
+    - Bonus points for adding tests using Jest or similar

 ### Evaluation Criteria:

 1. **Functionality**: Ensure that all requirements are implemented and work as expected.
 2. **Code Quality**: Clean, readable, and maintainable code.
-3. **Next.js Implementation**: Proper use of server-side rendering, pages, and routing.
+3. **Next.js Implementation**: Proper use of server-side rendering and routing.
-4. **UI/UX**: The overall user experience and design of the application, including intuitive interactions.

 ### Submission: